luci/recipes-py/README.recipes.md

 &mdash; **def [set\_do\_not\_retry\_build](/recipe_modules/cq/api.py#195)(self):**

-A flag to indicate the build should not be retried by the CQ.
+Instruct CQ to not retry this build.

 This mechanism is used to reduce duration of CQ attempt and save testing capacity if retrying will likely return an identical result.